xietao-wanglin/elastic-filaments/README.md

-# elastic-filaments
+# Machine-Learning Accelerated Simulation of Suspensions of Elastic Microfilaments

-Machine-Learning Accelerated Simulation of Suspensions of Elastic Microfilaments
+Work in progress